jonitrythall/wildflowers/presentation.md

 2. A more affordable landscaping option
 3. Four times more attractive to pollinators
 4. Provides food and shelter for animals
-5. Improve soil health and prevent erosion
+5. Improves soil health and prevents erosion
 6. Can help boost crop yields
 7. Supply wildlife with protein
 8. Medicinal benefits such as with Echinacea